InfraLore/make_for_devops/chapters/03-make_fundamentals.md

 # Use these in your targets
 build:
-	@echo "Building version $(VERSION) from branch $(BRANCH)"
+	@echo "Building version $(VERSION) from branch $(BRANCH)" docker build \
-	@docker build \
 	  --build-arg VERSION=$(VERSION) \
 	  --build-arg BUILD_DATE=$(BUILD_DATE) \
 	  -t myapp:$(VERSION) .
 ```

-The `:=` operator evaluates the shell command once when the Makefile is parsed,
-while `=` evaluates it every time the variable is used.
-For expensive operations
-like git commands, use `:=`.
+The `:=` operator evaluates the shell command once when the Makefile is parsed, while `=` evaluates it every time the variable is used.
+For expensive operations like git commands, use `:=`.

 ### Conditional Logic for Environment-Aware Workflows